paulnebel/paulnebel.github.io/_pages/testimonials.md

 > **[Simon Woods](https://www.linkedin.com/in/simonlwoods/){:target="_blank"}** - Co-Founder'
 ---

-Personal testimonials from some of the start-ups for which I&rsquo;ve acted as Virtual CTO
+Personal testimonials from some of the start-ups for which I&rsquo;ve acted as Fractional CTO

 {% include feature_row id="feature_row1" type="left" %}